-Parks, campgrounds and other outdoor recreation facilities are now open as quarantine restrictions have been eased in the province.
-It’s a great time to soak up some sun and ease your cabin fever.
+With the wonderful weather we’re now having, parks, campgrounds, and other outdoor recreation facilities may be calling out to you.
+You’ll find that it is a great time to soak up some sun and ease your cabin fever.
 Enjoy the outdoors but remember to:

 Protect your skin

 Average temperatures in Manitoba can range between 11 °C and 25 °C (or higher).
 The heat can be harsh.
 To prepare, always check the temperature and UV index forecast before leaving the house.
 Too much ultraviolet (UV) radiation can cause skin cancer and other serious health problems.
 An index of 3 or higher means that you will need protective clothing.
 Go to the Canadian Daily UV Index Forecast to know the index for the day.